Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Introduction

 Motivated by these observations, we propose in this paper the \emph{latent autoencoder ensemble Kalman filter} (LAE-EnKF), which reformulates the DA problem through a structure-preserving latent dynamical representation.
 The proposed framework learns a nonlinear encoder–decoder pair that maps high-dimensional physical states onto a compact latent manifold, while explicitly enforcing stable linear latent dynamics.
 In contrast to generic autoencoder-based DA methods, all forecast and analysis operations are carried out directly in the learned latent coordinates, where the Kalman update is structurally justified.
 The approach is fully data-driven and applicable in settings where the governing equations are partially known or unavailable.
 To accommodate heterogeneous and partially observed measurement settings, we further introduce an observation encoder that embeds observations into the same latent coordinate system as the state variables.
 This design yields a unified latent state-space model in which both the system dynamics and the observation process are linear in the latent variables, eliminating inconsistencies arising from mismatched latent representations.
 Owing to this structure, the intrinsic latent dimension required for accurate assimilation is often significantly smaller than the ambient physical dimension, leading to improved robustness and computational efficiency.

-On the theoretical side, we analyze the proposed framework under a smooth manifold assumption and establish generalization error bounds for learning stable linear latent dynamics.
+On the theoretical side, we analyze the proposed framework under a smooth manifold assumption and establish generalization error bounds for both the latent linear dynamics and the observation encoder, while explicitly accounting for the effects of dynamical perturbations and observation noise.
 Extensive numerical experiments on representative nonlinear and chaotic systems show that the proposed LAE-EnKF consistently improves assimilation accuracy, stability, and robustness compared with standard EnKF and existing autoencoder-assisted approaches, while maintaining favorable computational efficiency.

 The remainder of this paper is organized as follows.
 Section~\ref{s2} formulates the data assimilation problem and reviews the EnKF.
 Section~\ref{s3} introduces the LAE-EnKF framework, including the latent representation, observation embedding, and filtering algorithm.
 Section~\ref{s4} presents the theoretical analysis.
 Section~\ref{s5} reports numerical results on several nonlinear and chaotic systems.
 Finally, Section~\ref{s6} concludes the paper and discusses future research directions.